riak/riak.github.io/versioned_docs/version-2.1.3/setup/downgrade.md

 ## Overview

-For every node in your Riak cluster:
+For every node in the cluster:

 1. Stop Riak KV.
 2. Back up Riak's `etc` and `data` directories.
-3. Downgrade Riak KV.
+3. Downgrade the Riak KV.
 4. Start Riak KV.
 5. Finalize the process.